nanggo/ga-test/README.md

-# watch-naver-fe-news
+# github action test
-Watch naver FE News
+let's do it